Table Formats

 • Table Format Wizard

-It stores such formats in the xls.formats table.
+These formats are stored in the xls.formats table.

-It loads formats from the table when a user connects to an object for the first time.
-So, users can get formatted tables with table views.
+When a user connects to an object for the first time, formats are loaded from this table, allowing users to access formatted tables with table views.

-DBEdit, DBGate, and ODataDB also load formats from the table.
-However, the products support a subset of Excel formatting rules.
+DBEdit, DBGate, and ODataDB also load formats from the table, but they support only a subset of Excel formatting rules.

 CSS Formats